 If you’re already signed up and haven’t verified your phone number, you can resend the verification code:

-- In the Venmo app, go to the You tab by selecting the single person icon
+- In the Venmo app, go to the "Me" tab by tapping your picture or initials

 - Tap the Settings gear in the top right